B2B Buyer Journey Glossary

 Pipeline Velocity

 Pipeline velocity measures how quickly prospects move through sales stages, calculated as (Number of Opportunities × Average Deal Size × Win Rate) ÷ Sales Cycle Length.
-Higher velocity indicates more efficient sales processes and better lead quality.
-The Starr Conspiracy tracks this metric across demand states rather than traditional funnel stages for more accurate forecasting.
+Higher velocity means more efficient sales processes and better lead quality.
+The Starr Conspiracy tracks this metric across demand states rather than traditional funnel stages, because demand-state tracking produces forecasts that are actually defensible in a board meeting.

 Related terms: